 Source: own research

-The time spending habit variable shows significant results for the three constructs.
-Using Pearson test the results show a strong positive connection between time spending habit and the cognitive construct.
-The results also show a strong positive connection between time spending habit variable and the affective construct, and a very strong positive connection between time spending habit and the behaviour construct (see details in Table 3.3.2).
-Those results make it possible to say that the stronger the attitude is, the fan will spend more time doing things related to the team.
-As with the money spending habits factor also with the time spending habits the behavioural construct has a stronger influence.
-If the club aims to rise the involvement of the fan in the team, it should approach the fan attitude also through the cognitive and affective constructs but mainly target the behavioural construct part of his attitude.
+The time-spending habit variable shows significant results for the three constructs.
+When using Pearson’s test, the results show a strong positive connection between the time-spending habit and the cognitive construct.
+The results also show a strong positive connection between the time-spending habit variable and the affective construct, and a very strong positive connection between the time-spending habit and the behaviour construct (see details in Table 3.3.2).
+These results make it possible to say that the stronger the attitude is, the more time the fan will spend doing things related to the team.
+Like for the money-spending habits factor, for with the time-spending habits the behavioural construct has a stronger influence.
+If the club aims to raise the involvement of the fan with the team, it should approach the fan attitude also through the cognitive and affective constructs, but mainly target the behavioural construct part of his attitude.

-In the next part the attitude is tested against different types of money spending's.
-Five different types of money spending were tested, spending on tickets (seasonal or single), food and drinks at the stadium, merchandise of the team, paid TV channel for watching the games and traveling cost to the games.
-All were compared to the three constructs using the Spearman test, and all show results with significant connection at 0.0001.
+In the next part the attitude is tested against different types of money spending.
+Five different types of money spending were tested: spending on tickets (seasonal or single), food and drinks at the stadium, merchandise of the team, paid TV channels for watching the games and traveling cost to the games.
+All were compared to the three constructs using the Spearman test, and all show results with significant connections at 0.0001.

 Table 3.3.3.
-Spearman's rank correlation coefficient of the attitude constructs and the different types of money spending habits.
+Spearman's rank correlation coefficient between the attitude constructs and the different types of money-spending habits.